adityasaky/gittuf-ndss-eval/README.md

 ```

 This will fetch the latest release of gittuf and place the binary in your
-$GOBIN.
+`$GOPATH/bin`.
 It is important to ensure that this binary is in your PATH for the
 experiments!

 #### Build from Source